THipster/THipster/README.md

 ## Known issues

-*Document any known significant shortcomings with the software.*
+All known issues, bugs, and feature requests are tracked in the [Issue tracker](https://github.com/THipster/THipster/issues).

 ## Getting help

-If you have questions, concerns, bug reports, etc, please file an issue in this repository's Issue Tracker.
+If you have questions, concerns, bug reports, etc, please file an issue in this repository's [Issue tracker](https://github.com/THipster/THipster/issues).

 ## Getting involved